Thickness monitoring at scale

 Managing high volumes of thickness measurement locations can be a significant challenge for operators and inspection teams.
 The conventional approach is for a specialist NDT inspector to manually take an ultrasonic measurement this involves preparing the surface, applying coupling gel, calibrating the ultrasonic probe and aligning it to get a good ultrasonic reading.
 The process takes time and is prone to human error, resulting in data that cannot be accurately trended.

-Moreover, fully automated, wireless, permanently installed monitoring systems (PIMS) have a high unit cost, making them nonviable for high volumes of TMLs
+Fully automated, wireless, permanently installed monitoring systems have a high unit cost, making them nonviable for large volumes of thickness measurement locations.